- Comfortable in-shoe feel

 Lace-up and go

 Pop the shoes on, and hit your training as hard as you want.
-I laced these up and on the first day and got right to it, squats, walking lunges, box jumps.
+I laced these up on the first day and got right to it, squats, walking lunges, box jumps.
 The shoes felt great doing all of them right out of the box.
-After a week and change, and several lifts, a few short sets of wind sprints, and some hikes, they feel just as great.
+After a week and change, several lifts, a few short sets of wind sprints, and some hikes, they feel just as great.

 Solid lockdown in the Free Metcon 4